 Please note, this document was reissued in October 2023 as a professional standard.
 It was previously published in October 2012 as a professional statement.
 The regulatory requirements remain the same.
-For further information on the document types, see here.
+Learn more about document types.

 Surveyors advising on daylight and sunlight need to ensure they are familiar with the BRE 209 2022 document and with the planning policy of local authorities to whom reports are to be submitted.